Dewiidar/-React-with-Headless-Wordpress-Boilerplate/README.md

 4. Created a database for WP
 5. WP's dashboard username:  **admin** & password: **admin**

+    * You need to create a new SQL database from your phpMyAdmin page as well with any name and it's charachter coding is preferred to be **utf8_unicode_ci**

 6. Installed the following WP plugins:

     * custom-post-type-ui.1.5.8